Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas

-In what follows, the initial anisotropy and total magnetic energy are chosen as $T_\perp(0)/T_\parallel(0)=2$ and $W_B(0)=0.1$ for all simulation runs.
-For an initially low $\beta_\parallel(0)=0.005$, Fig.~\ref{fig:alpha} (left column) shows that the proton distribution is cooled in the parallel direction with respect to the background magnetic field, as the parallel $\beta_\parallel$ decreases in time.
+In what follows, the initial anisotropy and total magnetic energy are chosen as $T_\perp(0)/T_\parallel(0)=1$ and $W_B(0)=0.1$ for all simulation runs.
+For an initially low $\beta_\parallel(0)=0.001$, Fig.~\ref{fig:alpha} (left column) shows that the proton distribution is cooled in the parallel direction with respect to the background magnetic field, as the parallel $\beta_\parallel$ decreases in time.
 Similarly, protons are heated in the transverse direction for all tested values of $\alpha$.
-It is interesting to note that the magnetic energy decreases just 1\% from the initial value, but causing a monotonous growth in the temperature anisotropy from $T_\perp/T_\parallel=2$ to $\simeq4$ for a low value of $\alpha=5/3\simeq1.7$.
-For higher values of $\alpha$, this parallel cooling and transverse heating is less efficient.
-This can be explained as a magnetic field with stepen slopes in their spectrum for $v_Ak/\Omega_p>1$ do not contain enough energy to be transferred to the particles compared to the $\alpha=2$ case.
+It is interesting to note that the magnetic energy decreases just 1\% from the initial value, but causing a monotonous growth in the temperature anisotropy from $T_\perp/T_\parallel=1$ to $\simeq1.4$ for $\alpha=2$.
+For larger values of $\alpha$, this parallel cooling and transverse heating is less efficient.
+This can be explained as a steepened magnetic field spectrum for $v_Ak_\parallel/\Omega_p>1$ do not contain enough energy to be transferred to the particles compared to the $\alpha=2$ case.